TIGO Bull Call Spread Strategy

 What is a bull call spread on TIGO?

 A bull call spread on TIGO is the bull call spread strategy applied to TIGO (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With TIGO stock trading near $91.99, the strikes shown on this page are snapped to the nearest listed TIGO chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TIGO stock at $93.91 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed TIGO chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are TIGO bull call spread max profit and max loss calculated?